ohnobenito/readmegen/README.md

 How to use: Navigate to the correct folder through command line and enter “node index.js”.
 Answer the prompts with all information about the application you would like a README file generated for.
 After all user input is accepted a fresh, professional README file will be created in the directory.

 ## License
 This application is covered by the mit license.
-For more information on licensing please visit [Choose A License](https://choosealicense.com/licenses/mit).
+Full documentation can be found [here](https://choosealicense.com/licenses/mit).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.